sanjaysikder/Live-Location-Tracking-in-Oracle-APEX-/README.md

 2. Sends a GET request to the REST API.

-3. Parses the JSON response using JSON_TABLE.
+3. Parses the JSON response and set P6_ADDRESS item.

-Inserts the parsed data into the api_data table.
+4. Inserts the parsed data into the user_location_data table.

 ## PL/SQL Code to show Login User Address and Insert into table